neuralmagic/deepsparse/logging-sdk/README.md

 DeepSparse Logging provides operational teams with access to the telemetry needed to monitor a deployment.

-For users seeking to put ML into production, these data are the raw materials that underpin the monitoring processes needed to create a system with consistently fresh and accurate predictions.
+For users seeking to put ML into production, these data underpin the monitoring processes needed to create a system with consistently fresh and accurate predictions.

 <p align="center">
      <img src="continual-learning.png"